Tamworth, Staffordshire: Road

 The main road running through Tamworth is the A5 bypass.
 The M42 motorway runs to the east of Tamworth and the town is served by junction 10 which also contains Tamworth services.

-The Egg Roundabout

-The Egg is a magic roundabout in Tamworth, Staffordshire at its heart.
-The Egg forms the junction of the A51, A453 and A513 and terminates the B5000.
+The Egg is a magic roundabout in the town centre.
+It forms the junction of the A51, A453 and A513 and terminates the B5000.
 It consists of the roads Ankerdrive and Bolebridge Street, and is listed as being part of the A51.
-The Egg has a cinema complex and restaurant in the centre, and has the River Anker running through it.
+The Egg has a cinema complex and restaurant in the centre, with the River Anker running through it.
 The Snowdome and Tamworth FC also directly adjoin the junction.
-The Egg was voted the fourth worst roundabout in Britain in 2005.
+It was voted the fourth worst roundabout in Britain in 2005.

 Railways

-Tamworth railway station located on Victoria Road serves the town.
-Tamworth Station is a high- and low-level station and serves as an interchange between the West Coast Mainline and the Cross Country Route.
-It consists of four platforms.
-A station called Wilnecote railway station on the Cross Country Route serves the suburbs of Wilnecote and Two Gates.
+Tamworth railway station is located on Victoria Road and consists of four platforms.
+It is both a high- and low-level station, serving as an interchange between the West Coast Main Line and the Cross Country Route.

+Wilnecote railway station, on the Cross Country Route, serves the suburbs of Wilnecote and Two Gates.